Governance

 Non-Executive Director

-Virginia’s Non-Executive Director career has been complemented by her work as a lawyer and consultant in private practice and senior in-house counsel positions for over 30 years.
-Her experience ranges across the health, aged care, community services, education, training and publishing sectors with particular expertise in the governance of charitable not-for-profit organisations.
+Virginia brings over 30 years of experience as a lawyer and consultant in private practice and senior in-house counsel roles, with expertise spanning health, aged care, community services, education and publishing.
+She has particular expertise in the governance of charitable not-for-profit organisations.

 Sr Ruth Durick osu